Running with your Labrador is a great way to keep fit while having fun together.

 Safety precautions include paying attention to temperature (dogs can overheat quite quickly in hot weather), and building up distances and fitness gradually.

-Be sure to bring a doggy water bottle with you to keep him hydrated.
+Be sure to bring a bottle of water for your dog, to keep him hydrated.

 Overweight or elderly Labradors, and those with existing health problems should have a thorough check up with the vet before beginning any programme of exercise.

 Apply the same common sense precautions to your dog that you would to a person, avoid running with the dog is he is unwell for example.